 The History of Lake Vilbig

-January 1996 – Centennial Homes, Inc sell last parcel of land to Sumeer homes, Inc. (Bayview area).
+January 1996 – Centennial Homes, Inc sold the last parcel of land to Sumeer homes, Inc. (Bayview area).

 History in Images